Adityaakr/lestnet-sdk/README.md

 # Lestnet SDK

 A TypeScript/JavaScript SDK for interacting with the Lestnet blockchain (Chain ID: 21363).
-Built with ethers.js v6, this SDK simplifies blockchain interactions with pre-configured network settings and developer-friendly utilities.
+Built with ethers.js v6, this SDK provides a simple and intuitive interface for blockchain interactions.

 ## Features